Moonlight484/RepData_PeerAssement1/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```
 Loading: Step 2.
 Transform the data into a suitable format.
-Let's get only the complete rows there are (no NAs).
+Let's get only the complete rows there are no NAs.
 We'll use only the complete rows to do the first few analyses.

 ```r
 complete_ad <-activity_data[complete.cases(activity_data),]